yskuniv/haskell-bfi/README.md

 $
 ```

-If you want to install the command for using it, you can do it by `stack install`.
+If you want to install the command for using it, you can do that by `stack install`.
 By default, maybe it's installed at `${HOME}/.local/bin`.
 Now you can run the command like the following.

 ```console
 $ ${HOME}/.local/bin/bfi samples/helloworld.bf